Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Discussion

 Even with the original participant identifiers and visit list at Baseline, we could not retrieve the same Baseline cohort in the PPMI database.
-Our closest-to-original cohort included the 82 original participants, but for 5 of them, a different visit than the original one was used.
-For 3 of these visits, we intentionally chose to keep the visits selected by our first query to better fit with the description of the cohort in the paper.
+Our closest-to-original cohort included the 82 original participants, but for {4} of them, a different visit than the original one was used.
+For {2} of these visits, we intentionally chose to keep the visits selected by our first query to better fit with the description of the cohort in the paper.
 For the 2 other visits, the functional images corresponding to these participants and visits were not available anymore in the PPMI database.
 Since the PPMI database continuously adds new participant visits, we chose to keep only the visits that were added more than a year before the original study publication, since the original authors did not report the date at which they queried the database.
 With this filter, the Baseline participants list and the exact same code used to search for follow-up visits, the cohorts obtained for follow-up visits were still dissimilar to the original ones, with more participants and several noteworthy differences in clinical and demographic variables.
 A first step to solve this particular issue would be to systematically report the date when databases are queried.
 However, the issues faced when attempting to reproduce the original cohort in fact highlight the need for version control in public databases, using tools such as DataLad~\cite{halchenko_datalad_2021} that is for instance adopted in the OpenNeuro database~\cite{markiewicz_openneuro_2021}.
-With version control, authors would be able to cite the exact version of the database used, which would importantly facilitate cohort reproductions.
+With version control, we would be able to retrieve the data from the database as it existed on the date of the original query.
+In addition, authors would be able to cite the exact version of the database used, which would importantly facilitate cohort reproductions.